tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 </div>
-*Model Fits to Experiment 2 and 3.* Data from Experiments 2 and 3 were fit to ALM and EXAM in the same manner as Experiment1 .
+*Model Fits to Experiment 2 and 3.* Data from Experiments 2 and 3 were fit to ALM and EXAM in the same manner as Experiment 1.
 For brevity, we only plot and discuss the results of the “fit to training and testing data” models - results from the other fitting methods can be found in the appendix.
 The model fitting results for Experiments 2 and 3 closely